 - Subnational geographic information

-We continue to be the technical lead for IATI and work with the United Nations Development Programme, the United Nations Office for Project Services and the governments of Ghana and Sweden.
-We support organisations to publish to the IATI Standard, working to increase their reporting of comprehensive, timely and forward-looking data.
+We continue to be the technical lead within the IATI hosting consortium, and work with the United Nations Development Programme, the United Nations Office for Project Services and the governments of Ghana and Sweden.
+We maintain the IATI standard and its technical infrastructure and support organisations to publish to the IATI Standard, working to increase their reporting of comprehensive, timely and forward-looking data.

-We transform this machine-readable data into usable information through d-portal, which presents all published IATI data from the viewpoints of both a recipient country and a publisher, and enables users to access individual project details.
+We also work with others in the IATI community to promote and support the use of IATI data.
+For example we transform IATI’s machine-readable data into usable information through d-portal, which presents all published IATI data from the viewpoints of both a recipient country and a publisher, and enables users to access individual project details.
 Users can see what data exists, who publishes data and who does not.
 This is an important step in improving the use and quality of published data.

 DI publishing to IATI